stanlypalathingal/EDC_blockchain/README.md

 docker run -it -v /home/ubuntu/Documents:/data stanlysac/edc_blockchain:edc_2_ubuntu  192.168.1.228 2
 docker run -it -v /home/ubuntu/Documents:/data stanlysac/edc_blockchain:edc_3_ubuntu  192.168.1.228 3
 ```
-* **192.168.1.228** refers to the MQTT broker.
-* **3** in the second command refers to 3 systems to which the data would be sent.
-* The sucessive 1,2 and 3 are the 3 systems.
-* The received data can be viewed in the Documents foldere under the name **test.csv**
+* The received data can be viewed in the Documents folder under the name **test.csv**
-* If anyone would like to increse the number of systems, then the next number should be 4 and so on.

 To run in a **Raspberry Pi** (arm32v7) based system use the commands as follows